 - If diagnosed, close monitoring is required for the rest of the gestation period.

-Knot formation of the umbilical cord is a dangerous phenomenon as it could lead to the blockage of oxygen and nutrients.
-Despite advances in modern medicine, medical professionals are yet to find a reliable way of detecting the complication.
-Thankfully, true knot formation is something that is rare and medical institutions have reliable systems to ensure the survival of the baby.
+The formation of a true knot in the umbilical cord is a dangerous phenomenon as it could lead to the blockage of oxygen and nutrients.
+Despite advances in modern medicine, medical professionals are yet to find a reliable way to detect the condition.
+Thankfully, true knot formation is something that is rare and medical institutions have reliable systems to ensure the survival of the baby during childbirth.

 Also Read: How To Care Your Newborn’s Umbilical Cord?